taitulism/Bootstruct/Docs/Hooks/App Hooks/ctrl_hooks.md

 │   └── Public        ──> read and cache on "RC"
 ```

-To create entry handlers, create in your [hooks folder](https://github.com/taitulism/Bootstruct/blob/master/Docs/Hooks.md) an `ctrl_hooks.js` file or an `ctrl_hooks` folder.
+To create controller-hooks, create in your [hooks folder](https://github.com/taitulism/Bootstruct/blob/master/Docs/Hooks.md) a `ctrl_hooks.js` file or an `ctrl_hooks` folder.

 **File**
 ```